haithcockce/learning-stuff/training/perf.md

 ##### Example Usage: Load average but no blocked or running tasks

 - An example usage in support of static tracepoints would be when a customer notes elevated load average but no interesting CPU usage or blocked task count metrics.
-Typically, elevated load averages with no interesting CPU usage and low blocked task counts can be attributed to intermittent forking of children processes.
+Typically, elevated load averages with no interesting CPU usage and low blocked task counts can be attributed to intermittent forking of children processes or burst activity within longer living processes.
 - Perf can enable a tracepoint near where a new process is created in the kernel to show what is being forked so much.

 ```bash